kwar0715/mockableExpress/readme.md

 !<variable name>
 ```

-suppose you need to make a variable called data and value on data should be printed twise.
+suppose you need to make a constant called data and value on data should be printed twise.

 ```
 !data=hello!